GetStream/stream-video-swift/README.md

 ![Stream Video for iOS Header image](https://github.com/GetStream/stream-video-swift/assets/12433593/e4a44ae5-a8eb-4ac7-8910-28187aa011f6)

 This is the official iOS SDK for StreamVideo, a platform for building apps with video and audio calling support.
-The repository includes both a low-level SDK and a set of reusable UI components, available in both UIKit and SwiftUI.
+The repository includes a low-level SDK and a set of reusable UI components, available in both UIKit and SwiftUI.

 ## What is Stream?